Use these guidelines to prepare your old gas grill before sending it for recycling or proper disposal.

 Gas valves can be removed and recycled as scrap metal since they are usually made of brass or aluminum.

 The body of your old gas grill made up mostly of recyclable metals such as steel, stainless steel, and aluminum.
 These metals can be recycled as scrap metal and then melted down and used in the construction of new products and materials.

 Just like with the grill body, your old gas grill’s lid can likely be recycled as scrap metal if it is made of aluminum, steel, or stainless steel.

 If the handles on the lid of your old gas grill are made of plastic that does not have the recycle logo on it, they will need to be thrown away with the regular trash.
 Otherwise, they can be recycled with other recyclable plastics.

 Side shelves made of plastic must have the recycle logo imprinted on them to be recycled.
 Otherwise, they will need to be thrown away.
 If your old grill’s shelves are made of metal, they can be recycled as scrap.

-Make grill disposal quick & easy!
+Prefer a fast, easy grill disposal solution?
 BOOK ONLINE ❯

 Let LoadUp Get Rid of Your Old Gas Grill

-As you can see, an old gas grill can be hard to get rid of.
-So, leaving it beside a dumpster or on the curb might be a tempting solution.
-However, most garbage services won’t pick up heavy, bulky items.
-Plus, you can expect to get a citation along with a heavy fine for not disposing of it properly.
+As you can see, figuring out how to dispose of an old grill is time-consuming.
+Leaving it by a dumpster or on the curb might be a tempting solution, but most garbage services won’t pick up bulky items and you can expect a citation with a heavy fine for not disposing of it properly.